conda-forge/lapack-feedstock/README.md

 Installing lapack
 =================

-Installing `lapack` from the `conda-forge/label/mkl_rc` channel can be achieved by adding `conda-forge/label/mkl_rc` to your channels with:
+Installing `lapack` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:

 ```
-conda config --add channels conda-forge/label/mkl_rc
+conda config --add channels conda-forge
 conda config --set channel_priority strict
 ```

-Once the `conda-forge/label/mkl_rc` channel has been enabled, `blas, blas-devel, lapack, libblas, libcblas, liblapack, liblapacke, libtmglib` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `blas, blas-devel, lapack, libblas, libcblas, liblapack, liblapacke, libtmglib` can be installed with `conda`:

 ```
 conda install blas blas-devel lapack libblas libcblas liblapack liblapacke libtmglib